The Best Finger Lakes Activities

 If you like things planned out by others, the Crush Beer and Wine Tours have a great educational-themed guided tour.

-Sample over 80 wines from all over New York State at the Finger Lakes Wine Festival, along with local artisans, live music, culinary classes and cooking demonstrations.
+Sample over 80 wines from all over New York State at the Finger Lakes Wine Festival, along with local artisans, live music, culinary classes, and cooking demonstrations.

 The Naples Grape Festival, during the last weekend of September, is all about the grape harvest season.
-It features locally-made grape foods, including a competition for the World’s Best Grape Pie, grape arts and crafts, outdoor music, and of course, wine-tasting.
+It features locally-made grape foods, including a competition for the World’s Best Grape Pie, grape arts and crafts, outdoor music, and of course, wine tasting.

 The GRAFT Wine + Cider Bar is a spectacular restaurant in Watkins Glen.
 Another great choice is Hawk Meadow Farm, which offers a mushroom farm tour between May and September.